windmill-labs/windmill-sync-devstageprod-example/README.md

 with a dev/staging/prod setup based on having the sync done on different folders.

+There are 3 folders:

+- dev
+- staging
+- prod

+Each folder corresponds to a windmill workspace.

 Users of this repo can commit changes to the main branches and have it deployed on the windmill workspace corresponding to their dev/staging/prod folder/workspace thanks to a github action that will simply uses the